alberanid/arduino4impress/README.md

 Electronic
 ----------

-A potentiometer is used to browser through the slides of an _already running_ presentation.
+A potentiometer is used to browse through the slides of an _already running_ presentation.
 Five LEDs are used to show the degree of progress along your presentation.